dortania/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.md

 `layout-id`

 * Applies AppleALC audio injection, you'll need to do your own research on which codec your motherboard has and match it with AppleALC's layout.
 [AppleALC Supported Codecs](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs).
-* You can delete this property outright as it's unused for us at this time
+* You can delete this property outright as it's unused for us at this time.

 For us, we'll be using the boot argument `alcid=xxx` instead to accomplish this. `alcid` will override all other layout-IDs present.
 More info on this is covered in the [Post-Install Page](https://dortania.github.io/OpenCore-Post-Install/)